 Anjali’s highly successful youth dance company, Young Anjali, was formed in 2006.
 In 2007, Young Anjali appeared on Channel 4’s Three Minute Wonder in a specially commissioned film made in collaboration with Youth Dance England.
-Young Anjali was selected for five consecutive years to perform at the U.Dance National Youth Dance Festival run by Youth Dance England and has performed at venues which include Birmingham Hippodrome, London’s Queen Elizabeth Hall and Northern Ballet in Leeds.
+Young Anjali was selected for five consecutive years to perform at the U.Dance National Youth Dance Festival run by Youth Dance England.
+The company has performed at venues which include Birmingham Hippodrome, London’s Queen Elizabeth Hall and Northern Ballet in Leeds.

 Oxford Playhouse commissioned a series of solos, Unexploded Stories, which premiered at the Burton Taylor Studio in Oxford in 2008 and toured alongside other work in 2008-9.
 In 2009 Anjali was invited to present work at Decibel Festival in Manchester.
 T4Two was made for this festival and was subsequently toured with a selection of solos and duets in 2010.

-In 2009 Anjali’s dancers performed a piece for the Opening Ceremony of the Summer Special Olympics in front of 25,000 people, and again at the Flame Lighting Ceremony for the 2012 Paralympics.
+In 2009 Anjali’s dancers performed a piece for the Opening Ceremony of the Summer Special Olympics before an audience of 25,000 people, and again at the Flame Lighting Ceremony for the 2012 Paralympics.
 The company made Fruit for Thought for Resolution 2011 at The Place in London.
 In 2012 T4Two played for two nights in Madrid.

-In 2013, the company undertook research and development for a new show with choreographers Lea Anderson (founder and Artistic Director of The Cholmondeleys and Featherstonehaughs) and Gary Clarke, which culminated in a successful press launch and showing at the Royal Festival Hall, London.
+In 2013 the company undertook research and development for a new show with choreographers Lea Anderson (founder and Artistic Director of The Cholmondeleys and Featherstonehaughs) and Gary Clarke, which culminated in a successful press launch and showing at the Royal Festival Hall in London.
 The two pieces which emerged from this process, Beethoven and Bloodsucker, were toured in the UK and abroad as Genius in 2017 and 2018.